 For the latest information, please visit the following Province of BC websites:

-As of March 15, 2021, seniors in the 80 to 84 age group are now eligible to book their COVID-19 vaccine appointment – a full week ahead of schedule.
+Seniors in the 80 to 84 age group are now eligible to book their COVID-19 vaccine appointment.
+This is a full week ahead of schedule.

-Immunize BC estimates there are about 105,000 seniors in this age group who have not yet been vaccinated.
+There are an estimated 105,000 seniors in this age group who have not yet been vaccinated.
 Anticipating the enthusiasm of all those in this age group who want an appointment for their vaccine is important; the vaccine call centre is ready, but to manage the volume Immunize BC is asking seniors to space out their calls for appointments.

 Starting at noon on Monday, March 15, seniors are invited to call in groups on the following days of the week: